tejomayee-tech/ResponcibleAI/README.md

 **Why Local AI is Crucial for Future but Easy to Learn, Powerful and Environmentally Friendly all at the same time:**

 > Running AI models on your local machine is an excellent way to reduce the environmental impact associated with cloud-based AI, which relies heavily on energy-intensive data centers that consume significant electricity and water for cooling.
+The secret ingredient is agentic AI.

 * **Reduced Energy Consumption:** Cloud-based AI requires massive data centers that operate 24/7, consuming vast amounts of electricity for processing and cooling.
 Each query and training session contributes to this demand.
 Local AI eliminates the need for energy-intensive data transfers to and from distant servers.
 * **Lower Water Usage:** Data centers use substantial amounts of water for cooling to prevent servers from overheating.
 Running AI locally removes this direct water consumption.